 Marilyn was surprised to see her at this time of day.
 She turned to Mr. Wyatt.
 “Why is Teresa here?
 Her shift ended three hours ago.”

 “That’s right.
 She is finished in the kitchen at 3:30.
 But now her real work begins.”
-And at that moment, Paul Wyatt smiled in such a warm way that Marilyn was startled.
+And at that moment, Paul Wyatt smiled so warmly that Marilyn was startled.

 Then, with just the faintest hint of emotion in his voice, he said, “Every weekday evening, without fail, Teresa comes back.
 No one has ever asked her to.
 She just started appearing here on her own.”